krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 Don't forget to set mode to "AHCI" in the sub-menu "SATA Operation" of "System Configuration".
 It's mandatory.
 ```

+Also disable the SD-Card Reader to reduce the power consumption drastically.
 Insert the stick on the Dell XPS 15 and boot it up holding the F12 key to get in the boot-menu and start by selecting your USB-Stick (if you've done it correctly it's named "Clover: Install macOS Sierra", otherwise it's just the brandname of your USB-Drive).
 You should get to the MacOS Installation like on a real mac.
 If you're asked to log-in with your apple-id: select not now!
 Reason: see Step 5.
 ## Step 2: Partition and Installation
 INFORMATION: after this step your computer will loose ALL data!
 So if you haven't created a backup, yet: QUIT NOW!